michaellenaghan/go-sqlite-bench/README.md

 * **zombiezen** is a transpiled implementation, based on modernc. zombiezen offers a direct interface.

-The benchmarks in the `quick` directory were generated using:
+The benchmark results in the [quick](./quick/) directory were generated using:

 ```sh
 make benchstat-by-category
 ```

-It takes ~8m to run the quick tests on my laptop.
+It takes ~8m to run the "quick" benchmarks on my laptop.

-The benchmarks in the `slow` directory were generated using:
+The benchmark results in the [slow](./slow/) directory were generated using:

 ```sh
 make benchstat-by-category BENCH_BIG=1 BENCH_SLOW=1
 ```

-It takes ~2h to run the slow tests on my laptop.
+It takes ~2h to run the "slow" benchmarks on my laptop.

-The tests in the `tests` directory were generated using:
+The tests in the [tests](./tests/) directory were generated using:

 ```sh
 make test-all
 ```

-Among other things, the tests capture the compile-time options, pragmas, and versions of SQLite used by the implementations.
+Among other things, the tests capture the compile-time options, pragmas, and versions of SQLite used by each implementation.

 There are lots of ways to play the benchmark game; take a look at the examples below.